Roots of characteristic polynomials and intersection points of line arrangements: Preliminaries

-When $(\A'',m)$ satisfies the condition $|m| \ge 2m(H)$ for any $H \in \A''$ in Theorem \ref{h-2}, we say that $(\A'',m)$, or $\A$ is \textbf{balanced}.
+When $(\A'',m)$ satisfies the condition $|m| \ge 2m(H)$ for any $H \in \A''$ in Theorem \ref{h-2}, we say that $(\A'',m)$ is \textbf{balanced}.
+We say that an affine line arrangement $\A$ is \textbf{balanced} if every Ziegler restriction of $\A$ is balanced.
 The following is famous in the theory of two-dimensional multiarrangements.
 We give a proof for the completeness.

 \begin{lemma} Let $\A$ be an affine line arrangement which is not balanced.
 Then the freeness of $\A$ depends only on $L(\A)$. \end{lemma}